oscal-compass/community/proposals/dogfooding-trestle-for-proposals.md

 One of the processes is a design proposal process described at a [high level here](./README.md) There exist many templates for proposals, however, the [CNCF has a template](https://github.com/cncf/project-template/blob/main/DESIGN-PROPOSALS.md) which aligns with the communities goals.

-Ensuring rigour in the process can be difficult.
+Ensuring rigor in the process can be difficult.
 The objective is to ensure the templates are followed for all uses.